 Unlike over the counter (OTC) nicotine-replacement products … [it] appears to address both the oral fixation and hand to mouth conditioned sensory and motor aspects which characterize the smoking experience.

 Professor Siegel in the Tobacco Analysis blog explores again the possibility that devices such as the liquid nicotine cigarette and the electronic cigarette are more effective than traditional nicotine cessation products because they replicate the hand to mouth action of traditional cigarettes.
 He also calls the results good news for both the electronic cigarette and the liquid cigarette.
 (See Clinical Trial of Liquid Nicotine on the Tobacco Analysis blog.)

 Electronic cigarette retailers, however, need to be careful in reporting these claims.
 Nicotine cessation products need to pass through extensive licensing and testing, and if we claim the products to be a cessation device (as opposed to a alternative and healthier form of smoking) we could be shut down rapidly.

 Like the electronic cigarette, the liquid cigarette seems to be a promising device, although unfortunately it is not yet available in the UK.
 The ingredients are similar to those used in other nicotine cessaition aids, and are all FDA approved.

-Brett from Smoke Break tells me the company is now applying for FDA acceptance of the product.
+Brett from Smoke Break (page since removed) tells me the company is now applying for FDA acceptance of the product.

 Perhaps, as the device has less resemblance to smoking than the electronic cigarette, it will not be so fiercely opposed!